 A development environment based on two environments for client / server solutions has already been implemented: development and production.

-This caused numerous conflicts when two or more programmers worked simultaneously on the same code area.
-This seems unlikely today, but it was common practice.
+This caused a wide range of conflicts when two or more programmers worked simultaneously on the same code area.
+This seems unlikely today, but it was a common practice.